 Undertaking further engagement to understand aspirations and needs, and to test and inform concepts as the Acton Waterfront park design develops.

 The National Capital Plan envisages Acton Waterfront as a lively cultural and entertainment precinct on a waterfront promenade.
-The area will create a new city neighbourhood, extending the city to the lake with a cosmopolitan mixture of shops, businesses, cafes, recreations, tourist activities and accommodation.
+The area will create a new city neighbourhood, extending the city to the lake with a cosmopolitan mixture of residential, shops, businesses, cafes, recreations, tourist activities and accommodation.

-The City Renewal Authority is working closely with the community and stakeholders to transform the Acton Waterfront into a place for all Canberrans to enjoy.
+The City Renewal Authority is working closely with the community and stakeholders to transform Acton Waterfront into a place for all Canberrans to enjoy.
 This means more open spaces, improved connections with the city centre, better access for water activities, and a celebration of the site’s history and national significance.
 Importantly, all initiatives are grounded by care for the land, respect for the lake and the lakeshore landscape.

 Stakeholder and community consultation and conversation has been undertaken since 2004 to help determine how best to create the Acton Waterfront.